Mille-feuille, or Napoleon as it's also known, is a classic French pastry which is readily available in Moroccan pastry shops.

-1. Make homemade puff pastry dough and have it ready, chilled; or thaw store bough frozen puff pastry dough according to the package directions.
+- Make homemade puff pastry dough and have it ready and chilled.
+Or thaw store-bought frozen puff pastry dough according to the package directions.

-2. Make the Pastry Cream.
+- Make the pastry cream.
 Once completely cooled, you can lighten its texture if desired by folding in the optional whipped cream.
 Cover and refrigerate until assembly time.

 Bake the Pastry Layers

-4. Bake the weighed down dough, in batches if necessary, about 25 minutes, or until the dough is deep golden brown.
-The weights and top layer of parchment paper pan may be removed the last five or so minutes of baking to help color the dough.
+- Bake the weighed-down dough, in batches if necessary, about 25 minutes, or until the dough is deep golden brown.
+The weights and top layer of parchment paper pan can be removed the last 5 or so minutes of baking to help color the dough.

 Assemble the Mille-Feuille

-1. Set out and have everything at hand – the baked puff pastry layers, the pastry cream, and the ingredients for frosting and decorating.
-Don't worry if your baked pastry layers look unevenly sized; after assembly you'll be trimming the edges for a uniform look.
+- Set out and have everything ready -- the baked puff pastry layers, the pastry cream, and the ingredients for frosting and decorating.
+Don't worry if your baked pastry layers look unevenly sized.
+After assembly, you'll be trimming the edges for a uniform look.

 Decorate the Mille-Feuille

-5. With the tip of a thin, sharp knife, make evenly-spaced perpendicular "cuts" through the lines of chocolate, from one side of the pastry to the other.
+- With the tip of a thin, sharp knife, make evenly spaced perpendicular "cuts" through the lines of chocolate, from one side of the pastry to the other.
 Start by making one cut in one direction, and the next cut in the opposite direction.
 Continue alternating directions as you work across the surface of the pastry.
 This creates the classic decorative pattern shown in the photo.

-6. With a long, sharp knife, cut 1/4" off the edges of the pastry all around to make a neat, evenly proportioned rectangle.
-(Don't discard the scraps – save them to eat as well!)
+- With a long, sharp knife, cut 1/4 inch off the edges of the pastry all around to make a neat, evenly proportioned rectangle.
+(Don't discard the scraps -- save them to eat as well!)